johnie/livboj/README.md

 ### Notes

-The idea behind this project is to read testers spreadsheet from Google Drive and display it in a pretty table in terminal.
+The idea behind this project is to read testers spreadsheet from Google Drive and display it in a pretty table via terminal.

 **Example:**